 Words, when put into action, have the power to change us.

 I’m taking you back in time for a moment, to the 2013 NANT Conference where some of you heard keynote speaker, author, and researcher Brené Brown recite the quote that changed her life and led to the title of her groundbreaking NY Times Best Seller Daring Greatly.
-(Her newest book will be out soon!)

-The famous quote (see below) always reminds me of you.
+The famous quote that inspired her (see below) always reminds me of you.
 Why?
 Because you are in an epic battle to improve healthcare.
 To improve neonatal care.
 To improve the care of someone’s son or daughter today in your unit.

-I see the weariness in your eyes, the frustration of bringing up yet one more evidence-based idea for which there’s no funding.
+I see the weariness in your eyes, the frustration of bringing forth another evidence-based project or practice for which there’s no funding.
 The fear of not being heard.
 The fear that new and better practices or equipment will fall to the wayside yet again.

-And yet, every day you return to the hospital to do your work – your extremely important work of improving quality of life for fragile babies.
+And yet, every day you return to the hospital to do your work – your extremely important work of improving short and long-term quality of life for fragile babies.

 So today, take a moment to pat yourself on the back.
 Read the quote below and summon the energy to move forward or give yourself permission to rest.
 And know that those of us in the arena with you appreciate your valiant effort and are right there to cheer you on.